Lillie Devereux Blake

 The employment of women as census takers was first urged in 1880 by Blake.
 The bills giving seats to saleswomen, ordering the presence of a woman physician in every insane asylum where women were detained, and many other beneficent measures were presented or aided by her.

 In 1886, Blake was elected president of the New York City Woman Suffrage League.
-She attended conventions and made speeches in most of the U.S. state and Territories and addressed committees of both houses of Congress and of the New York and Connecticut legislatures.
-At the same time, she continued her literary labors.
+She attended conventions and made speeches in most of the U.S. states and territories and she addressed committees of both houses of Congress as well as the legislatures of New York and Connecticut.
+She authored the 1891 law providing for matrons in the police stations.

+All the while, she continued her literary labors.
 She was remembered as a graceful and logical writer, a witty and eloquent speaker and a charming hostess, her weekly receptions through the season in New York having been for many years among the attractions of literary and reform circles.